hgajshb/fh4/README.md

 Ctrl + 3: Photos

-Ctrl + 4: Blueprint
+Ctrl + 4: Blueprints

-Ctrl + 5 Wheelspins/Super wheelspin
+Ctrl + 5 Wheelspins/Super wheelspins

-# Blueprint
+# Blueprints
-Repeatedly create custom drag race and run it
+Repeatedly create custom drag race and run it.

-For this to work, you need to have fast-travel unlocked, any class X car that can easily win the drag race.
+For this to work, you need to have fast-travel unlocked and any class X car that can easily win the drag race.

-Do not use tune/designs by others as the game may ask you if you like them or not.
+Do not use tunes/designs by others as the game may ask you if you like them or not.

 Set the difficulty to Unbeatable, otherwise the game may ask you to increase difficulty to get more CR if you keeps winning.